thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 done between States.
 Moreover, apart from seeing that States receive just treatment, the modern law of nations aims at securing justice for human beings.
-It is significant further that the word " Justice" appears in the titles respectively of the Permanent Court of International Justice and its successor the International Court of Justice, both being judicial tribunals set up to decide disputes between States and to give advisory
+It is significant further that the word "Justice" appears in the titles respectively of the Permanent Court of International Justice and its successor the International Court of Justice, both being judicial tribunals set up to decide disputes between States and to give advisory